 How to apply to University Centre Myerscough?

 All full-time Higher Education applications should be made via the UCAS website: www.ucas.com/apply If you have any queries please contact UCAS on +44 (0)871 468 0468 or +44 (0)870 1122211.
-Applications for part-time online courses should be made direct to University Centre Myerscough .
+Applications for online courses should be made direct to University Centre Myerscough.
+Please note that we cannot provide sponsorship for part time or blended learning courses.

 How much does it cost to study?

-If you’re a full-time student from a European Union (EU) country, you will probably pay the same tuition fee as UK students.
-You may also be eligible to apply for a tuition fee loan, although not a maintenance loan to cover living costs and associated expenses.
-If you’re an overseas student from a country outside the EU, or an EU student undertaking a part-time online course, you must pay an ‘International Student’ tuition fee.
+If you are an overseas student and you do not have permission to stay in the UK, you must pay an ‘International Student’ tuition fee.
 You will also have to pay for accommodation costs and day-to-day living and travel expenses.
-You will also need to supply evidence to UK Visas and Immigration that you have sufficient funds to support your studies in the UK.
+In some cases, you will also need to supply evidence to UK Visas and Immigration that you have sufficient funds to support your studies in the UK.
 The UKCISA website (www.ukcisa.org.uk) provides a lot of additional practical advice about studying and living in the UK.

-You will need to fill in a Financial Guarantee Form prior to attending.
+In some cases, you will need to fill in a Financial Guarantee Form prior to attending.
 This shows that you have the finances available to pay for your tuition fees, accommodation and day-to-day living expenses.
-Similar evidence will be required by the UK Border Agency when assessing visa applications from non-EU students.
+Similar evidence will be required by the UK Border Agency when assessing visa applications.

 When to pay your fees

-Before beginning your studies in the UK, international students from outside the EU will need to apply for a visa to enter the UK.
+Before beginning your studies in the UK, international students will need to apply for a visa to enter the UK.
 The regulations are subject to change, so it is vital that you check the UK Visas and Immigration website on a regular basis.
-University Centre Myerscough is a licensed sponsor with a track record under the new Tier 4 points-based immigration system.
-When you apply for a visa you must be able to pass a points-based assessment and score 40 points before you will be able to travel to the United Kingdom to begin your studies.
+University Centre Myerscough is a licensed sponsor with a track record under the new Student Visa points-based immigration system.
+When you apply for a visa, you must ensure that you are able to meet all of the criteria set out in the UK Government guidance as well as making sure you are aware of any additional payments that may need to be paid.